 A number of scholarships and assistantships are available to College of Business students at both the undergraduate and graduate levels.
+See Financial Aid and Scholarship Information catalog section (pages 28-29), as well as the Graduate Financial Assistance section (pages 71-72).
 There are also opportunities for employment in research projects and other activities.
 Assistantships for graduate students are available for both teaching and research.
-Applications for undergraduate scholarships may be made directly to the Career and Education Opportunities Center, Business 310A.
+Applications for undergraduate scholarships may be made directly to the Student Service Center, Business 308.